jmejia8/cnn-projects/reports/report4.md

 ![Denoising via JANet-50.
 Four study cases are considered related to the salt and paper noise percentage.
 Each image presents three rows: (1) original images (2) corrupted images and (3) decoded images via JANet-50.](img-ae/ae-n50-1-20.png){width=90%  #fig:results1}

 In this work the 60000 images where used in batches with size 1000.
+JANet-$N$ was limited to iterate during 30 epochs.
 All experiments ran in a PC Intel(R) Core(TM)2 Quad CPU    Q6600  @ 2.40GHz with 7GB RAM and GeForce GTX 1050 Ti 4GB VRAM.
-JANet-$N$ run up to during 30 epochs.